fnagel/t3extblog/README.md

 Contribution
 ------------

 Any help is appreciated.
-Please feel free to drop me a line, open issues or send pull request.
+Please feel free to drop me a line, open issues or send pull requests.